CUBICinfinity/tidy_lichess/README.md

 The license is GPL v3 +.

 You are welcome to contribute to this project.
-Communicating with me with improve efficiency.
+Communicating with me will improve efficiency.